eMapR/LT-GEE/README.md

 In the GEE construct, this primary list is an image with at least 2 bands, one that contains annual segmentation information and one that contains the RMSE of the segmentation fit.
 Additionally, if the input image collection to LT-GEE contained more than one band, then each band following the first will be represented as a spectrally fitted annual series (Fig 7).

 ![lt outputs](https://github.com/eMapR/LT-GEE/blob/master/imgs/lt_outputs.png)
 *Fig 7.
-The results of LT-GEE are essentially a list of lists per pixel that describe segmentation and optionally provide fitted annual spectral data.
+The results of LT-GEE are essentially a list of lists per pixel that describe segmentation and optionally provide fitted annual spectral data (FTV).
 The output is delivered as a GEE image with at least 2 bands, one that contains annual segmentation information and one that contains the RMSE of the segmentation fit.
-Additionally, if the input image collection to LT-GEE contained more than one band, then each band following the first will be represented as a spectrally fitted annual series.*
+Additionally, if the input image collection to LT-GEE contained more than one band, then each band following the first will be represented as a spectrally fitted annual series (FTV).*
 <br><br><br>

 ### LandTrendr Band